Murli0399/Java_Interview_Question/README.md

 - 135 .
 What are the important interfaces in the collection hierarchy?
 - 136 .
 What are the important methods that are declared in the collection interface?
 - 137 .
 Can you explain briefly about the List interface?
 - 138 .
-Explain about ArrayList with an example?
+Explain about ArrayList with an example.
 - 139 .
 Can an ArrayList have duplicate elements?
 - 140 .
 How do you iterate around an ArrayList using iterator?
 - 141 .
 How do you sort an ArrayList?